Skydeke/formosaic/Readme.md

 ## Notes

-- The **Formosaic** project is meant as a learning tool.
-The current version renders a simple scene (triangle or placeholder) and demonstrates input handling, window creation, and OpenGL ES setup.
+Formosaic currently renders a simple placeholder scene and demonstrates:
+- Window creation
+- OpenGL ES context setup
+- Input handling on desktop and mobile

-- Future improvements may include:
+Planned improvements include:
 - Loading and displaying 3D fragment pieces
 - Interactive rotation via mouse or touch
 - Detecting when the puzzle is correctly assembled

 ---